AshNaz87/ATA-UK/my_collections/_objectives/achievement.md

 ---
 image_path: /assets/images/objectives/achievement.svg
-heading: Inspiring to do Better
+heading: Inspiring to Do Better
-description: We champion the rights of the under-represented and recognise achievements
+description: We recognise achievements and champion the rights of the under-represented
 ---